adlk/misty/README.md

 ## When to use Misty

 Misty shines when you want to launch multiple scripts within the same terminal.
-She is especially usefull for e.g. developing an electron app where you have to run multipe commands at once like frontend, backend, database and electron.
+She is especially usefull for e.g. developing an electron app where you have to run multipe commands at once like frontend, backend, database and electron + restarting electron whenever files for the main renderer change.

 ## How to use Misty